| | | | | |

 • Preheat the oven to 375°F.

-• In a large skillet over medium-high heat, cook the ground beef without disturbing for 4 minutes; add the onions and bell pepper and continue cooking until the ground beef is no longer pink.
+• In a large skillet over medium-high heat, cook the ground beef without disturbing for 4 minutes.
+Add the onions and bell pepper, then continue cooking, breaking up the beef and stirring, until the meat is no longer pink.
 Add the garlic and cook for 1 minute longer.

 • Stir in the chili powder, cumin, and tomato sauce.
 Taste and add salt and pepper, as needed.
-Simmer for 3 minutes.
+Simmer for 3 minutes, then remove it from the heat and set it aside to cool slightly.

-• Meanwhile, separate the dough into 10 biscuits, then separate each biscuit into 2 layers.
-You may have to use a knife to cut them horizontally into 2 rounds.
-Press half of the layers over the bottom of an ungreased 9-inch square baking dish.
+• Slice each unbaked biscuit horizontally into two rounds.
+Press half of the rounds over the bottom of an ungreased 9-inch square baking pan.

-• Bake for 20 to 24 minutes, until biscuits are browned.
+• Bake for 20 to 24 minutes, until the biscuits are browned.

-• Top with the remaining cheese and return to the oven.
-Bake until the cheese has melted.
+• Top with the remaining 1 cup of cheese and return to the oven.
+Bake for 2 to 4 minutes longer, or until the cheese has melted.

 Nutrition